 - All threaded & coupled pipes shall be supplied with ends threaded in accordance with ASME B1.20.1 (NPT).

 - Galvanizing of pipes shall be in accordance with ASTM A153.
-Threaded portion of pipes shall be free of galvanizing.
+The threaded portion of pipes shall be free of galvanizing.

 - Pipes shall be heat treated in accordance with product specification requirements after completion of all forming and welding operations.

-- Carbon Steel & Low Temperature Carbon Steel (LTCS) Pipes shall be fully killed fine grained and shall be supplied in normalized or normalized and tempered condition.
+- Carbon Steel & Low-Temperature Carbon Steel (LTCS) Pipes shall be fully killed fine-grained and shall be supplied in normalized or normalized and tempered conditions.

-- Welded pipe shall be supplied with single straight seam for sizes up to 36” and double straight seam for sizes greater than 36” subjected to approval from the contractor.
+- Welded pipe shall be supplied with a single straight seam for sizes up to 36” and a double straight seam for sizes greater than 36” subject to approval from the contractor.

 - Spiral seam welds are not acceptable.